Install Active Directory Users and Computers via PowerShell

 dism /online /add-capability /capabilityname:Rsat.AD.PowerShell

 Just like with PowerShell, you don’t have to specify a version number.
-Leaving it out means Windows picks the latest version for you.
+Leaving it out means Windows will pick the latest version for you.

 Related resource: Using PowerShell to Test Port Connection Without Telnet